hapax/hapax.github.io/assets/minimal-networks.md

 If we combine our geometric results from <a href="#sec-2-3">earlier</a> with our result about trees, we can constrain the layout of minimal networks further.
-Recall that each of the $h$ hubs (once we delete the useless ones) has exactly three incoming edges.
+Recall that each of the $h$ hubs (once we delete the useless ones) has exactly three edges.
-Each of the $n$ fixed nodes has at least one incoming edge to ensure it is connected to the rest of the network.
+Each of the $n$ fixed nodes has at least one edge to ensure it is connected to the rest of the network.
 Thus, the total number of edges $E$ obeys the inequality